MicrosoftDocs/architecture-center/docs/reference-architectures/data/enterprise-bi-adf.md

 ## Security considerations

+To secure communications between

 For additional security, you can use [Virtual Network service endpoints](https://docs.microsoft.com/azure/virtual-network/virtual-network-service-endpoints-overview) to secure Azure service resources to only your virtual network.
 This fully removes public Internet access to those resources, allowing traffic only from your virtual network.

-There are currently some limitations with this approach:
+With this approach, you create a VNet in Azure and then create private service endpoints for Azure services.
+Those services are then restricted to traffic from that virtual network.
+You can also reach them from your on-premises network through a gateway.

+Be aware of the following limitations:

-1. At the time this reference architecture was created, VNet service endpoints are supported for Azure Storage and Azure SQL Data Warehouse, but not for Azure Analysis Service.
+- At the time this reference architecture was created, VNet service endpoints are supported for Azure Storage and Azure SQL Data Warehouse, but not for Azure Analysis Service.
 Check the latest status [here](https://azure.microsoft.com/updates/?product=virtual-network).

-2. In order to move data from on-premises into Azure Storage, you will need to whitelist public IP addresses from your on-premises or ExpressRoute.
-However, you cannot whitelist selective CIDR ranges, so you cannot restrict access to be from a specific subnet of your on-premises network.

-3. If service endpoints are enabled for Azure Storage, PolyBase cannot copy data from Storage into SQL Data Warehouse.
+- If service endpoints are enabled for Azure Storage, PolyBase cannot copy data from Storage into SQL Data Warehouse.
 There is a mitigation for this issue.
 For more information, see [Impact of using VNet Service Endpoints with Azure storage](https://docs.microsoft.com/azure/sql-database/sql-database-vnet-service-endpoint-rule-overview?toc=%2fazure%2fvirtual-network%2ftoc.json#impact-of-using-vnet-service-endpoints-with-azure-storage).

+- To move data from on-premises into Azure Storage, you will need to whitelist public IP addresses from your on-premises or ExpressRoute.
+For details, see [Securing Azure services to virtual networks](https://docs.microsoft.com/azure/virtual-network/virtual-network-service-endpoints-overview#securing-azure-services-to-virtual-networks).

+- To enable Analysis Services to read data from SQL Data Warehouse, deploy a Windows VM to the virtual network that contains the SQL Data Warehouse service endpoint.
+Install [Azure On-premises Data Gateway](https://docs.microsoft.com/en-us/azure/analysis-services/analysis-services-gateway) on this VM.
+Then connect your Azure Analysis service to the data gateway.

 ## Deploy the solution